tiagolvsantos/quick_alerts/README.md

-# market_alerts
+# quick_alerts
-quick tool to register and fire market alerts (price) to a telegram channel
+A quick tool to register and fire market alerts (price) to a telegram channel

 # Follow How-To create telegram bot and channel
 https://www.directual.com/lesson-library/how-to-create-a-telegram-bot